SchneiderMarius/SchneiderMarius.github.io/_pages/about.md

 ---
 Hey!

 I’m Marius Schneider, a Postdoctoral Researcher in the [Bionic Vision Lab](https://bionicvisionlab.org/), at the [Institute for Collaborative Biotechnologies](https://www.icb.ucsb.edu/), University of California, Santa Barbara.
-My research focuses on understanding how the brain extracts important visual information from dynamic environments to help guide visual navigation.
+My research focuses on understanding how the brain extracts relevant visual information from dynamic environments to help guide visual navigation.

 I graduated from Goethe University in 2019 with both a Bachelor's and a Master's degree in Physics.
 I then completed a PhD in Systems and Computational Neuroscience under the supervision of [Martin Vinck](https://www.martinvinck.com/) at the [Ernst Strüngmann Institute (ESI) for Neuroscience](https://www.esi-frankfurt.de/) in Frankfurt, affiliated with the [International Max Planck Research School (IMPRS) for Neural Circuits](https://brain.mpg.de/imprs).
 I defended my PhD with highest honors at Radboud University Nijmegen in May 2024.